If you encounter a problem when configuring or using the single sign-on (SSO) feature, the answers to the questions in this article might help.

 - What happens if I forget or want to change my SSO password?

 - I'm an admin on my Dashlane Business plan.
 Why can't I use SSO for my account?

 - I'm an admin and want to promote a user with SSO enabled to admin.
 What happens?

 - How do I access my password vault offline after enabling SSO?

 - How do I offboard a user with SSO enabled?

-- What happens if I am removed from a Business plan that has SSO enabled?
+- What happens if I'm removed from a Business plan with SSO enabled?

 What is single sign-on (SSO)?

 Single sign-on is an authentication scheme that allows users to log in to multiple software systems with a single ID and password.
 When integrated with Dashlane, SSO allows your users to sign in to their Dashlane vault using their SSO credentials instead of a Master Password.